 Reservation Time Frames

 Organizations may initiate requests for reservations up to one year in advance.
-All event details (scheduled time, requested equipment, etc.) are required no later than five business days prior to the event.
-Requests made after this time are not guaranteed.
+All event details (scheduled time, requested equipment, etc.) are required no later than seven business days prior to the event.
 Cancellations are required ten business days before the requested event (see cancellation for additional details).